ChemuruLasya/MyProjects/README.md

 *Tools: Tableau, PowerBI, MSExcel*

 Project Description:
-Visulizing Walmart Sales and Amazon Sales using Tableau and PowerBI for easily deriving insights by using Interactie Dashboards created through above Viz tools.
+Visulizing Walmart Sales and Amazon Sales using Tableau and PowerBI for easily deriving insights by using Interactive Dashboards created through above Viz tools.

 Key Skills Demonstrated:

 Creating Interactive Dashboards

 Deriving useful insights and thiniking of good recomendations that can improve sales further.

+# 4.ANALYSIS ON CREDIT DATA USING SQL

+*Type: Data Analysis with SQL*
+*Tools:SQL, Excel*

+Project Description:
+Developed and optimized complex SQL queries to Analyze Consumer Trends and Interests, detected potential Credit Card Fraud and predicted spending patterns for promotional campaigns.